-- these are recorded in iSams/CPOMS - Relocation / removal from the classroom (Years 6-9) - internal exclusion (time out, pupil temporarily moved to another group or sent to a senior member of staff) - behaviour reflection with a senior member of staff (EYFS Year 4) - detention (Year 5 Year 9) - suspension from a club, team or sporting event - fixed term exclusion, plus reintegration meeting (see appendix i) - involvement of school's support strategies e.g. SENDCo, Educational Psychologist, Link Advisor of the Behaviour Management Team at Camden or Barnet (as relevant to where the child lives) for the EYFS. - physical restraint may be needed please see separate policy for this - parents invited to meet the a Deputy or the Headteacher - permanent exclusion with notification to the local authority (see appendix i).
+- these are recorded in CPOMS - Relocation / removal from the classroom - internal exclusion (time out, pupil temporarily moved to another group or sent to a senior member of staff) - behaviour reflection with a senior member of staff - suspension from a club, team or sporting event - fixed term exclusion, plus reintegration meeting (see appendix i) - involvement of school's support strategies e.g. SENDCo, Educational Psychologist, Link Advisor of the Behaviour Management Team at Camden or Barnet (as relevant to where the child lives) for the EYFS. - physical restraint may be needed please see separate policy for this - parents invited to meet the a Deputy or the Headteacher - permanent exclusion with notification to the local authority (see appendix i).